 John is also Co-Founder and Executive Director of The Inspire America Foundation, a non-profit, 501(c)3 charitable organization dedicated to identifying and providing help in many areas of need.
 Ongoing projects include Inspire Kids Nashville, working with at-risk kids and youth in inner-city Nashville; The Inspire Freedom Project, "Taking a Stand Against Human Trafficking" in both Nashville and New York City as well as other initiatives supporting children, homeless and inner-city projects.
 Their Board of Trustees and Advisory Board includes prominent business executives, performers, music business executives, prominent attorneys and members of business communities across the country.
 More information is available at www.theinspireamericafoundation.org.

 So, lots of hats worn.
 When asked what he does in the music business, John likes to say, "I've done just about every job in the music business except publishing and I've taught publishing."
 That kind of says it all.
-And with all of that experience, John joined forces with music industry veteran Jerry Navarro to start Crush Worldwide to use the wealth of knowledge and experience gained in all of those capacities and others to mentor and consult with artists, songwriters and companies throughout the country.
+And with all of that experience, John joined forces with music industry veteran Jerry Navarro to start Crush Worldwide to use the wealth of knowledge and experience gained in all of those capacities and others to mentor, consult and develop career and corporate strategy with artists, songwriters and companies throughout the country.

 Check out the Services page to see what John along with Crush Worldwide can do for you.